Previous Section Next Section Table of Contents Glossary Index

 12.7.2.
 Details: rebuilding the CDB databases, step by step

 1. Ensure that the FFIGEN program is installed.
-See the"README" file in the source or binary archive for specific installation instructions.This example assumes LinuxPPC; for 32-bit DarwinPPC, substitute"ccl:darwin-headers;" for "ccl:headers;".
-For 64-bit DarwinPPC,substitute "ccl:darwin-headers64;".
+See the"README" file generated during the FFIGEN build process for specific installation instructions.This example assumes LinuxPPC; for other platforms, substitute the appropriate headers directory.

 2. Edit the "ccl:headers;subdir;C;populate.sh"shell script.
 When you're confident that the files and preprocessor options match your environment, cd to the"ccl:headers;subdir;C;" directory and invoke ./populate.sh.
 Repeat this step until you're able to cleanly translate all files referenced in the shell script.